razvancazacu/bitcoin-mining-crypto/README.md

 - Multiprocess (8) iterating over the nonce values with 1000000 values per process (92.675s)

 _A possible faster method is using the CUDA cores from the GPU_

+#### 2. Calculate hash values using pseudo-random numbers ( current number is greater then the last used ).
+Verify for at least 100 000 000 nonce values or until another valid value is found (same as ex 1).